-CEs and sites must document the menu and meal production prior to the meal service on the Daily Meal Production Record - Child Care (H1530), or alternate form(s).
+CEs and sites must document the menu and meal production prior to the meal service on the Daily Meal Production Record - Infants (H1530-A) and/or Daily Meal Production Record - Child Care (H1530), or alternate form(s).
 Food items used must be documented as purchased using the Food Buying Guide.

 Additionally, meals that contain fluid milk must specify the type of milk including fat content, for example unflavored fat-free, and meals that contain grains must specify when the grain is whole grain-rich, for example wholegrain-rich (WGR) rolls, whole wheat pasta.
+When a mother directly breastfeeds her infant on site it must be documented as breastfed (BF) or mother breastfed (MBF) and quantity used would not be completed.